GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 between apps running in the browser and installed PWAs, so users can switch between the two experiences without having to grant the same permissions again.

 Albeit many permissions are implemented, not all features are supported.
 For example, while requesting the geolocation permission succeeds, the device never actually gets a location.
 Similarly, the various hardware APIs like [WebHID](/hid/), [Web Bluetooth](/bluetooth/), etc. all pass feature detection, but don't actually show a picker that would let the user pair the Oculus with a hardware device.
-I suppose this will be refined once the browser matures.
+I suppose feature detectability of APIs will be refined once the browser matures.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/fTX92hn8bIMpWVMoBUjE.png", alt="Permissions in Oculus Browser.", width="800", height="575" %}